tweag/haskell-training/material/basics.md

 > True && False :: Bool
 False

+> if True then "hello" else "grrr" :: String
+"hello"
 ```

 Notice that here we are not selecting a type, just making it explicit.